-3.8.2 Module Type Expressions
+3.9.2 Module Type Expressions

-Module types classify modules, with the only (unimportant) difference in expressivity being that modules can contain module types, but module types cannot specify that a module must contain a specific module types.
+Module types classify modules, with the only (unimportant) difference in expressivity being that modules can contain module types, but module types cannot specify that a module must contain a specific module type.
 They can specify of course that a module contains a submodule of a specific module type.

-3.9 Referring to Other Files
+3.10 Referring to Other Files